Alpha testing: all current functionality is free while VAT Engine is in active development

 • Connects one Shopify store to one VAT Engine customer account

-• Stores the Shopify credentials needed for future sync and webhook handling
+• Stores the Shopify credentials needed for future sync and webhook handling on the server side only

 • Registers the required operational Shopify webhook topics for that specific store after install or reconnect